 The Dublin Sri Chinmoy Centre is more than just a meditation space for its members; it also provides an opportunity for us to bring a meditative awareness into everything that we do.

 Unlike the sages of the ancient past who chose to meditate secluded away from the world, Sri Chinmoy's philosophy sees meditation as a way of accepting the world around us.
-We may not be able to meditate 24 hours a day, but we can try to keep the inner peace and sense of purpose gained through our morning meditation alive during the day.
-To this end, Sri Chinmoy always encouraged his students to blend meditation with other disciplines - singing, athletics, creativity - that sustain the inner momentum of meditation and help spread its fragrance throughout the day.
+We may not be able to meditate 24 hours a day, but we can keep the inner peace and sense of purpose gained through our morning meditation alive during the day.
+To this end, Sri Chinmoy encouraged his students to blend meditation with other disciplines - singing, athletics, creativity, sports - that sustain the inner momentum of meditation and help spread its fragrance throughout the day.

 Meditation is most important because it means that at least once a day, we are in touch with our soul, the very core of our being.
 This process allows us to grow into our true selves and discover our real purpose in life.
 You can read more in our meditation section, which included information on our free meditation classes and a meditation Q&A section.
 Sri Chinmoy also wrote over 1,500 books covering all aspects of the search for the true self, which serve as an invaluable guide for his students on the meditation journey.

 Sri Chinmoy felt that after meditation, soulful music is the next most effective way to go into the heart and get in touch with your deeper nature.
 There are many music-lovers in the Dublin Centre, and at our Centre meditations usually take place with some of Sri Chinmoy's music playing - it takes much of the 'effort' out of meditating when one can just listen to such soulful music with the heart.
 The songs we sing are mostly selected from the more than 20,000 songs Sri Chinmoy composed from the depths of his meditation.
 Such music resonates readily with the soul, making it an easy and joyful way to enter into a meditation.